Creeping Fig (Ficus pumila) Indoor Care; Watering, Light, Fertilizer, Soil, Problems

 Rotate the pot regularly to ensure that the plant receives light on all sides for even growth and avoid leggy growth.

 Outdoors, place your Creeping Fig in a shaded place.
 Though it can adapt to morning or late afternoon sunlight it needs to be acclimated gradually.
-Keep it away from midday hot sunshine to avoid scorching.
+Keep it away from hot midday sunshine to avoid scorching.

-Temperature and Humidity
+Temperature & Humidity

 You may also grow the plant in a closed terrarium as a high humidity can be maintained inside a terrarium.

-Potting Mix
+Potting Soil

 Fertilizer